aquasecurity/postee/docs/actions/actions.md

 Proper alert management can help security practitioners make informed decisions about their codebase.
 However, security alerts can cause fatigue if acting on them isn’t possible.
 Postee, an open source security alert management tool, helps mitigate some of those concerns.
 It enables teams to define routes and rules by which alerts are handled and redirected to

 ## User Stories
 In a typical Postee setup, users can configure the tool to receive events from a variety of sources over a webhook.
 This allows for ease of use in existing environments.
-Furthermore, users can configure Postee to process these incoming events and, based on logic defined via Rego rules, send them to different outputs.
+Furthermore, users can configure Postee to process these incoming events and, based on logic defined via Rego rules, send them to different actions.

 As a, **Postee User**
 - _I want_, to be able to remove a vulnerable image from my cluster upon a Trivy scan